DylanMeeus/springboot_jwt_blog/_posts/2016-03-15-javascript-module-systems-showdown.markdown

 There are abstractions on top of Node.js's module system in the form of libraries that bridge the gap between Node.js's modules and CommonJS.
 For the purposes of this post, we will only show the basic features which are mostly the same.

 In both Node's and CommonJS's modules there are essentially two elements to interact with the module system: `require` and `exports`. `require` is a function that can be used to import symbols from another module to the current scope.
 The parameter passed to `require` is the *id* of the module.
-In Node's implementation, it is the name of the module inside the `node_modules` directory. `exports` is a special object: anything put in it will get exported as a public element.
+In Node's implementation, it is the name of the module inside the `node_modules` directory (or, if it is not inside that directory, the path to it). `exports` is a special object: anything put in it will get exported as a public element.
 Names for fields are preserved.
 A peculiar difference between Node and CommonJS arises in the form of the `module.exports` object.
 In Node, `module.exports` is the real special object that gets exported, while `exports` is just a variable that gets bound by default to `module.exports`.
 CommonJS, on the other hand, has no `module.exports` object.
 The practical implication is that in Node it is not possible to export a fully pre-constructed object without going through `module.exports`:

 ```JavaScript
 // This won't work, replacing exports entirely breaks the binding to